RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 - Any other information that you volunteer

 Legal basis:
-A legitimate interest to provide you with reference services and support, and for our archives staff to refer to those records as a basis for providing reference assistance to other users with related questions.
+A legitimate interest to provide you with access services and support, and for our archives staff to refer to those records as a basis for providing access assistance to other users with similar questions.

 Storage:
 Internal RAC systems for 8 years.